California judge orders porn star to pay Trump legal fees

 LOS ANGELES — Porn star Stormy Daniels must pay President Donald Trump nearly $293,000 for his attorneys’ fees and another $1,000 in sanctions after her defamation suit against him was dismissed, a federal judge in Los Angeles ordered Tuesday.

-Attorney Michael Avenatti, who represents Daniels, tweeted the order “will never hold up on appeal.”
+Otero previously noted that fees by Harder’s firm — as high as $840 an hour — were reasonable but the 580 hours spent on the case appeared excessive.

 Daniels alleges she had an affair with Trump in 2006 and was paid $130,000 as part of a nondisclosure agreement days before the 2016 presidential election.

-She sued him after he dismissed her claims of being threatened to keep quiet about the tryst as a “total con job.”
-The judge threw out that case in October.
+She sued him for defamation after he dismissed her claims of being threatened to keep quiet about the tryst as a “total con job.”
+The judge threw out the case in October.

+Daniels’ attorney, Michael Avenatti, tweeted Tuesday’s order “will never hold up on appeal.”

+In a statement he predicted Daniels “will never have to pay a dime” because she will receive far more — $1 million — from Trump for attorneys’ fees and other costs related to a separate lawsuit Daniels brought in Los Angeles over the non-disclosure agreement.

-Daniels, whose real name is Stephanie Clifford, still has a case pending in Los Angeles challenging a non-disclosure agreement she signed with Trump’s then-lawyer Michael Cohen to prevent her from discussing the alleged affair.
+Daniels, whose real name is Stephanie Clifford, is challenging the agreement she signed with Trump’s then-lawyer Michael Cohen to prevent her from discussing the alleged affair.
+The agreement was signed days before the 2016 election as part of a $130,000 hush-money settlement.

-“If Stormy has to pay $300k to Trump in the defamation case (which will never hold up on appeal) and Trump has to pay Stormy $1,500,000 in the NDA case (net $1,200,000 to Stormy), how is this a Trump win?”
-Avenatti tweeted.

-Harder defended a nearly $390,000 legal bill and asked for an equal amount in sanctions as a deterrent against a “repeat filer of frivolous defamation cases.”
+Daniels also has alleged that her former lawyer, Keith Davidson, colluded with Cohen to have her publicly deny the affair with Trump.

+Cohen has pleaded guilty to several felonies and admitted funneling money to Daniels to keep her quiet about the affair.
+Trump has denied the affair, but essentially acknowledged the payment to Daniels.

 Despite the deal to stay quiet, Daniels spoke out publicly and alleged that five years after the affair she was threatened to keep quiet by a man she did not recognize in a Las Vegas parking lot.
 She also released a composite sketch of the mystery man.